 STEPS 1, 2 and 3 ONLY

-Once you have made some progress on your Eco-Schools journey and told the rest of your school about your good work, you will be ready to apply for the Eco-Schools Bronze Award.
-On average schools take between 3 – 6 months to move from registration to Bronze as this first stage is about setting the foundations to becoming a fully fledged Eco-School.
+On average schools take around 3 months to move from registration to Bronze, this first stage is about setting the foundations to becoming a fully fledged Eco-School.

 - Pupils volunteer and are then nominated by their peers to be on the Eco-Committee.
 This includes all KS1, KS2, KS3 and KS4 year groups in the school.
 Nurseries, colleges and specialist schools can adapt their Eco-Committee to suit their setting.

 NB.
 It is not necessary to re-elect the pupils on the Eco-Committee every academic year, allow pupils to remain on the Eco-Committee if they wish, so they are able to see the impacts of their actions.

 - Pupils are given the opportunity to invite along non-teaching staff to join their meetings to help them with a particular topic they have chosen to work on.